-The genetic counseling internship consists of a rotation through the Division of Medical Genetics at Children's Hospital of Pittsburgh, the Division of Reproductive Genetics at Magee-Womens Hospital, the UPMC Cancer Genetics Program, the Division of Maternal-Fetal Medicine and the Cancer Genetic Program at Allegheny General Hospital and Genetics Services of the University of Pittsburgh Medical Center.
+The genetic counseling internship consists of rotations through the Division of Medical Genetics at Children's Hospital of Pittsburgh, the Division of Genetics and Genomics at Magee-Womens Hospital, the UPMC Cancer Genetics Program, the Cancer Genetics Program at Allegheny Health Network, the Reproductive Genetics Program at West Penn Hospital, and Genetics Services of the University of Pittsburgh Medical Center.
+There are a variety of subspecialties clinics that students participate in during their clinical training.
+In addition, each student has the opportunity to do an optional rotation in an area of interest.